havok2905/gitfolio/README.md

 ## Stack
 - Currently OSX for development.
 Eventually switching to an Ubuntu VM
-- Currently a SQLite DB.
-Will eventually switch to Postgres
+- Postgres Application Database
-- Redis database for background processing
+- Redis database and Resque for background processing
 - Ruby on Rails for business logic
-- Eventully React for JavaScript web components
+- Rspec for unit testing
-- Rspec for unit and integration testing
+- Capybara and Cucumber for integration testing
+- Simplecov for test coverage reports
+- Annotate for schema comments on models
 - Devise for user authentication
 - Pundit for role management
+- SASS for CSS preprocessing

 ## Secrets
 Collaborating developers should seek out the secrets file